sneha1606/Predict-insurance/README.md

 The accuracy of the model obtained is approximately 70%

-The Steps used for the following are as followed:
+*The Steps used for the following are as followed:*

+1. Data Collection
+2. Data Cleaning
+3. Data Exploration
+4. Model Building
+5. Explaining Model